django-fiber/django-fiber/README.md

 	$ python manage.py collectstatic --link

-##Further documentation
+## Further documentation
-For further usage and configuration details take a look at our documentation project at [readthedocs](https://django-fiber.readthedocs.org/en/latest/index.html).
+For further usage and configuration details take a look at our documentation project at [readthedocs](https://django-fiber.readthedocs.org/).

+## Changelog
+See CHANGELOG.md for the latest changes.

+[changelog]: CHANGELOG.md